 The Seven Network‘s new comedy series Doctors Down Under promises that the only treatment viewers will get from St Barnabas Hospital over the next three months will be a dose of laughs from Doctors Waring (Robin Nedwell) and Stuart-Clark (Geoffrey Davies).
 The two actors decided to adapt the long-running English comedy series to an Australian version after touring the country in 1977 with the stage production Doctors In Love.
 Joining the medicos for the Australian series will be Frank Wilson, former host of New Faces and actor in numerous Crawford dramas, and Sydney actor John Derum.
-Doctors Down Under is already screening in Sydney and Melbourne and debuts soon in Brisbane and Adelaide.
+Doctors Down Under is already screening in Sydney and Melbourne and debuts this week in Brisbane and Adelaide.

 Nationwide is set to roll